QianFuv/Crash-Assistant/README.md

 * `crash_assistant-fabric-<version>.jar)` fabric mod.
 * `crash_assistant-forge-<version>.jar)` forge mod.

-To debug GUI in dev env run `main()` of [CrashAssistantApp](app/src/main/java/dev/kostromdan/mods/crash_assistant/app/CrashAssistantApp.java)
+To debug the GUI in the development environment, run `main()` of [CrashAssistantApp](app/src/main/java/dev/kostromdan/mods/crash_assistant/app/CrashAssistantApp.java)

-Don't try to use loom `runClient()` functions, they are broken from the moment of mod creation, due to complicated structure of mod.
+Don't try to use loom `runClient()` functions, as they are broken from the moment of mod creation, due to complicated structure of mod.

 For localization go [lang](common_config/src/main/resources/lang)